Figures released by the Court of Protection show the average time to complete a Deputyship Order is 34 to 47 weeks (finance) and over a year (health).

 Personal welfare – eligibility for discount is assessed on your income.
 A discount may be available if you earn less than £12,000 per annum and/or are in receipt of certain benefits.

 In addition to the Court fees, there are legal fees for the work involved in preparing your application to be a Court of Protection Deputy.
-We can advise you on costs once we have had a brief chat with you about what you would like to achieve.
+Our fees are £900 + VAT for assisting with a Property and Financial Affairs application.
+If you would like to apply for a Health and Welfare Order, we can advise you on costs once we have had a brief chat with you about the circumstances.

-Can I make a Lasting Power of Attorney for someone who has lost mental capacity instead?
+Can I make a Lasting Power of Attorney instead?